Robot: Italy

-Ismail al-Jazari was a 13th-century polymath who built several automated devices driven by hydropower, including peacocks, automatic gates, and water clocks.
-Among his humanoid automata was a waitress that could serve drinks.
-The drink was stored in a reservoir tank, from where it would drip into a bucket and then a cup, after which the waitress would appear out of an automatic door to serve the drink.
-Al-Jazari also invented a hand washing automaton that incorporated a flush mechanism similar to that used in modern flush toilets.
-The automaton stood next to a basin filled with water.
-When the user pulled a lever, the water would drain and the automaton would refill the basin.

-In 1377, the coronation of Richard II of England featured an automaton angel.
 Around 1495, Leonardo da Vinci sketched plans for a mechanical humanoid robot that was able to sit up, wave its arms and move its head and jaw.
 The design was probably based on anatomical research recorded in his Vitruvian Man.
 Da Vinci may have been influenced by the automata of al-Jazari.

+Japan

 In Japan, complex automata were built between the 17th to 19th centuries, with many described in the 1796 Karakuri zui (Illustrated Machinery).
 One such automaton was the karakuri ningyō.

 Different variations of the karakuri existed: the butai karakuri, which were used in theatre, the zashiki karakuri, which were small and used in homes, and the dashi karakuri which were used in religious festivals, where the puppets were used to perform reenactments of traditional myths and legends.

+France

 In France, between 1738 and 1739, Jacques de Vaucanson exhibited several automatons: a flute player, a pipe player and a duck.
 The duck could flap its wings, crane its neck, swallow food from the exhibitor's hand, and it gave the illusion of digesting its food by excreting matter stored in a hidden compartment.

+Switzerland

-About 30 years later in Switzerland, Pierre Jaquet-Droz made several mechanical figures that could write and play music.
+In 1774, about 30 years later, in Switzerland, Pierre Jaquet-Droz made several mechanical figures that could write and play music.
 Several of these devices still exist and work.